Facebook Google Plus Instagram LinkedIn Twitter

 Prioritisation of funding for control work is always needed because funding is always limited.
 The Programme partners have to decide where work is most needed and will get the best results.

 The highest priority areas are agreed each year through a collaborative process and based on the latest information from each region.
-This is done jointly by the team at Biosecurity New Zealand, the partner councils and the Technical Advisory Group.
+This is done jointly by the team at Biosecurity New Zealand, the partner councils and the Operational Advisory Group.
 The final decisions are agreed by the Governance Group.

 What's being achieved?